15 Best Leg Exercises and Workout for Muscle & Strength

 Secondary: Gluteals, hamstrings, adductors.

-1. Holds a dumbbell in each hand, with your arms by your sides, and stand upright.
+1. Hold a dumbbell in each hand, with your arms by your sides, and stand upright.

-2. Keeping your back straight, take a step forward, bending your knees and getting them as close to the floor as possible.
+2. Keep your back straight and walk forward.
+Bend your knees and bring them close to the ground.

 3. Push yourself back to the starting position and repeat with the other foot.